AnandNair3301/LLMHandler/README.md

 - **Rate Limiting:**
   Optionally control the number of requests per minute.

+- **Partial-Failure Handling:**
+  When multiple prompts are provided, each prompt is processed individually.
+If one prompt fails (for example, if the prompt exceeds the model’s token limit or is excessively long), its failure is captured in a dedicated result (a `PromptResult`) while the others succeed.
+  **Example:** If you intentionally pass a prompt that repeats `"word "` 2,000,001 times (i.e. over two million words), it will exceed the provider’s maximum allowed input length and the error message from the API (e.g. a 400 error stating that the input is “too long”) will be returned in that prompt’s result.
+This lets you safely handle errors on a per‑prompt basis without aborting the entire call.

 - **Easy Configuration:**
   Automatically load API keys and settings from a `.env` file.